 In the second game of a twin bill against the A's at Cleveland Stadium, the Indians establish an American League record by scoring 14 runs in the first inning as they rout Philadelphia, 21-2.
 Cleveland also won the first game from the Mackmen, 7-0.

 Sending twenty-three batters to the plate at Fenway, the Red Sox enjoy a 17-run and 14-hit seventh inning when they pound the Tigers, 23-3.
 Sammy White sets a modern major league record scoring three times in the frame, and outfielder Gene Stephens collects three hits in the inning to establish an American League record.

 Tom Sheehan becomes the oldest person to debut as a major league manager.
 The 66 year-old replaces fired Giant skipper Bill Rigney, resulting with the then second-place club finishing the season fifth, 16 games behind Pittsburgh.

-In Game 1 of a doubleheader at Fenway Park, the Red Sox, trailing by seven runs entering the bottom of the ninth, beat the Senators, 13-12, with the decisive blow being a Jim Pagliaroni two-out walk-off grand slam.
-The Boston backstop, in addition to catching all 22 innings of the twin bill, hits another walk-off home run in the 13th inning of the nightcap, giving the BoSox a 6-5 victory.
+In Game 1 of a doubleheader at Fenway Park, the Red Sox, trailing by seven runs entering the bottom of the ninth, beat the Senators, 13-12, after Jim Pagliaroni's two-out grand slam ties the score.
+The Boston backstop, in addition to catching all 22 innings of the twin bill, hits a walk-off home run in the 13th inning of the nightcap, giving the BoSox a 6-5 victory.